mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/auto-pools/index.md

 ---
 layout: layout.pug
-navigationTitle: Self Service Auto Pools
+navigationTitle: Auto Pools
-title: Self Service Auto Pools
+title: Auto Pools
 menuWeight: 1
 excerpt: Describes how you can automaticly expose applications with task labels
 enterprise: true
 ---

-Self Service Auto Pools streamlines deployment by enabling developers to _self-service_ [pools](../architecture/#edge-lb-pool) using Marathon app labels or SDK task labels (annotations).
+Auto Pools streamlines deployment by enabling [pools](../architecture/#edge-lb-pool) to automatically be configured, start, and stop using Marathon app labels or SDK task labels (annotations).
 Edge-LB automatically provisions pools using pool templates.
 A default pool template is created at the time of Edge-LB installation.
 The template is rendered into a pool configuration based on the values of the app / task [labels](#supported-labels) (discussed below).

 ## Default Pool